Dr Peter Sloane - Programme Leader

 We want you to have all the information you need to make an informed decision on where and what you want to study.
 To help you choose the course that’s right for you, we aim to bring to your attention all the important information you may need.
 Our What You Need to Know page offers detailed information on key areas including contact hours, assessment, optional modules, and additional costs.

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

-Students may choose to undertake a work placement during their final year to gain practical experience and gain a competitive edge in the jobs market.
-Past placements have included roles in museums, heritage sites, schools and charities.
-Students are encouraged to obtain placements in industry independently.
+On the History side of their course, students may choose to undertake a work placement during their final year to gain practical experience and obtain a competitive edge in the jobs market.
+Past placements have included roles in museums, heritage sites, schools, and charities.
+Students are encouraged to acquire placements in industry independently.
 Tutors may provide support and advice to students who require it during this process.

 All of these optional events enrich the student experience at Lincoln, and they cement the sense of community fostered on the degree programme.

 Field trips are optional and participation on trips will not impact upon grades awarded on this programme.
 The costs of transport and entry fees, where applicable, are covered by the School.
 Students are, however, expected to cover their own subsistence costs while attending field trips.

 Research and Teaching

 Our research-active staff are engaged in work which directly informs their teaching.
 In English, there are particular strengths in 21st Century literature, 19th Century literature, Gothic studies, American literature, and the medieval.
 Current research projects include studies on:

 - Nineteenth-century religious writing

 - Women’s writing in the time of Covid.